 Meal Prep for Weight Loss: The Method That Works

-Diets fail for one simple reason: at 7 PM, tired and hungry, no one makes the right food choice.
-Meal prep solves this problem by removing the decision.
+Diets fail for a simple reason: at 7 PM, tired and hungry, nobody makes the right food choice.
+Meal prep solves this by removing the decision.
 Your meal is ready, portioned, and calibrated.
-No temptation, no counting, no guilt.
+No temptation, no math, no guilt.
 Just a container to open.

 Steps